-In addition, affiliated researchers of the CGES and other scholars interested in German and European studies conduct a number of individual research projects within this research area, getting financial, administrative, and advisory support for their research activities in Germany and Europe from the CGES.
+In addition, associate researchers of the CGES and other scholars interested in German and European studies conduct a number of individual research projects within this research area, getting financial, administrative, and advisory support for their research activities in Germany and Europe from the CGES.
 For instance, the study ‘Tönnies-Weber-Kovalevski-Sorokin: Early Contacts of Sociologists of Russia and Germany’ by Nikolay Golovin, St. Petersburg State University aims to unveil unknown and little-known scientific ties in Russian and German sociologies in the period of their formation.
 Another example is the study ‘Russian computer scientists in the UK: Migration, career and diaspora knowledge networks’, conducted by Irina Antoshchuk, European University at St. Petersburg and St. Petersburg State University.
 Her project explores collaboration of migrant Russian-speaking computer scientists with other Russian-speaking researchers in the UK.
 The study ‘Brand consumption in Spain’ conducted by Mariia Drozdova, Autonomous University of Barcelona examines communities of brand consumers using socio-semantic network analysis to find out how social ties between consumers condition their shared brand perceptions.

 Two series of major international events continuously organized by the CGES are associated with this research area.
 One is the biannual conference Networks in the Global World, which primary goal is to bring together networks researchers from around the globe, to unite the efforts of various scientific disciplines in response to the key challenges faced by network scholarship today, and to exchange original research results.
 The other one is St. Petersburg Summer School on Network Analysis, which introduces German, Russian, and European students to basic concepts, tools, and skills of network analysis with the help of internationally acknowledged teachers every other year.
 Both of the series make a particular emphasis of the focal topics of the research area, such as the co-evolution of social and cultural networks, socio-semantic network analysis, and network analysis of innovation and creativity.